ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 extension of `PointXY`.

 #### PointXY
-The simplest kind of point - also the basis for all of Pathfinder's geometry system. `PointXY` has two main values:
+The simplest kind of point - also the basis for all of Zenfinder's geometry system. `PointXY` has two main values:
 - X
 - Y